 I freeze our leftover rice in plastic storage bags.
 Be sure to flatten it as then you can just break off a chunk and defrost it rather than trying to defrost a big lump of it.
 Then you can just microwave it or stir fry it for a quick dinner.

-The frozen rice can be used from frozen and thrown into pasta sauces for a quick faux-risotto.
+The frozen rice can be used in all sorts of ways from frozen and thrown into pasta sauces for a quick faux-risotto.
 It is also brilliant for speedy fried veggie rice or my brown rice rice pudding.
 Scroll down for all the other recipes I use it in.

 Busting the leftover rice myths